-When using modern radial tires on old ’50/’60/’70’s Mopars, front wheel alignment need to be adjusted for more and better steering response and overal safer handling of the car.
+When using modern radial tires on the rear wheel drive ’50/’60/’70’s Mopars, front wheel alignment can/should/needs to be adjusted for more and better steering response and overal safer handling of the car.

-The following chart shows alignment spec. numbers for various driving styles which can/should be provided to the alignment shop.
+The following chart shows alignment specification values for various driving styles which can/should be provided to the alignment shop.

-These alignment specs are for all Mopar A, B, E or R-body cars.
-All years.
+All rear-wheel-drive cars.
 “Angled torsionbar” (F, J and M-body) cars need much more caster, upto 5.0°.

 * For dragracing minimum rolling resistance is the goal.
 Align the front end with the car in the halfway ‘nose high’ launch position, as it would go down the dragstrip.